qitops/qitops-playbook/README.md

-Here’s the **merged README** with your original content plus the two new sections you requested:

----

 # 🚀 QitOps Playbook – The Future of AI-Driven QA

 Welcome to the **QitOps Playbook**, an open-source initiative to define the **future of intelligent test automation and AI-powered quality engineering**.